Tuburni/globalLogic_Homework_KondrashovBorys/GL_Homework5/README.md

 ## Instruction

 Here is a detailed guide:
+!
+First of all, you need to create 4 EC2 instances in AWS and upload *key pair* to your project folder (in my project it is named *For Ansible.pem*)

 I. Create a [hosts](https://github.com/Tuburni/GL_Homerworks/blob/main/GL_Homework5/hosts) file with four groups: